Is Devon Energy Corporation (DVN) a Keeper?

 DVN’s Market Performance

-DVN stocks went up by 18.90% for the week, with a monthly jump of 40.71% and a quarterly performance of 73.04%, while its annual performance rate touched 63.97%.
-The volatility ratio for the week stands at 5.53% while the volatility levels for the past 30 days are set at 5.64% for Devon Energy Corporation.
-The simple moving average for the period of the last 20 days is 23.17% for DVN stocks with a simple moving average of 93.88% for the last 200 days.
+DVN stocks went down by -4.57% for the week, with a monthly jump of 23.86% and a quarterly performance of 55.56%, while its annual performance rate touched 243.29%.
+The volatility ratio for the week stands at 4.50% while the volatility levels for the past 30 days are set at 5.60% for Devon Energy Corporation.
+The simple moving average for the period of the last 20 days is 9.84% for DVN stocks with a simple moving average of 80.74% for the last 200 days.

 Analysts’ Opinion of DVN

-Many brokerage firms have already submitted their reports for DVN stocks, with JP Morgan repeating the rating for DVN by listing it as a “Overweight.”
-The predicted price for DVN in the upcoming period, according to JP Morgan is $22 based on the research report published on February 09th of the current year 2021.
+Many brokerage firms have already submitted their reports for DVN stocks, with Johnson Rice repeating the rating for DVN by listing it as a “Buy.”
+The predicted price for DVN in the upcoming period, according to Johnson Rice is $37 based on the research report published on March 09th of the current year 2021.

-Citigroup, on the other hand, stated in their research note that they expect to see DVN reach a price target of $24.
-The rating they have provided for DVN stocks is “Buy” according to the report published on February 09th, 2021.
+JP Morgan, on the other hand, stated in their research note that they expect to see DVN reach a price target of $22.
+The rating they have provided for DVN stocks is “Overweight” according to the report published on February 09th, 2021.

+Citigroup gave a rating of “Buy” to DVN, setting the target price at $24 in the report published on February 09th of the current year.

-After a stumble in the market that brought DVN to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 6.09% of gains for the given period.
+After a stumble in the market that brought DVN to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -6.47% of loss for the given period.

-During the last 5 trading sessions, DVN rose by +18.90%, which changed the moving average for the period of 200-days by +108.04% in comparison to the 20-day moving average, which settled at $21.17.
-In addition, Devon Energy Corporation saw 61.99% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, DVN fell by -5.31%, which changed the moving average for the period of 200-days by +95.09% in comparison to the 20-day moving average, which settled at $22.50.
+In addition, Devon Energy Corporation saw 54.58% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading